 Remote and otherworldly, Tsingy de Bemaraha national park, the largest stone forest in the world, lies a five-day journey from Madagascar’s capital.
 It’s worth it: a bizarre labyrinth of razor-sharp spires, narrow ravines and hidden caves await.

 This seemingly inhospitable landscape teems with wildlife, too: lemurs, parrots and lizards can be spotted amid the serrated rock towers.

-If you’re feeling flush, take to the skies for one of the world’s most famous views: Rio de Janiero from the air.
+If you’re feeling flush, when flights resume take to the skies for one of the world’s most famous views: Rio de Janiero from the air.
 As well as admiring the concrete jungle squeezed between the mountains and Atlantic ocean, there's plenty to look out for: the golden swathes of Copacabana and Ipanema beaches, the rounded hump of Sugar Loaf mountain, and possibly most famous of all, the glorious statue of Christ the Redeemer with arms outstretched over the city.

 The world’s largest sinkhole lures many divers into its inky depths; this indigo abyss plunges to over 100m.
 However, it is from above that the Blue Hole really comes into its own.
-Flying over this natural phenomenon in a glass bottomed helicopter allows you to truly grasp the magnificence of the collapsed cavern.
+Flying over this natural phenomenon in a glass-bottomed helicopter allows you to truly grasp the magnificence of the collapsed cavern.

 An awe-inspiring tower of cascading water, the "Smoke That Thunders" (as Victoria Falls is locally known) can be seen from 30 miles away.